-The novena Masses at our parish are followed by refreshments referred to as salo-salo.
-One of those Masses is bilingual, as it is celebrated with the Latino community and the Posadas (Panuluyan in Filipino), the reenactment of the Virgin Mary’s search for a dwelling to bear her infant.
+The novena Masses at our parish are followed by refreshments referred to as “salo-salo.”
+One of those Masses is bilingual, as it is held with the Latino community to celebrate Posadas (“Panuluyan“ in Filipino), the reenactment of the Virgin Mary’s search for a dwelling to bear her infant.
 A communal reception follows with Latino and Filipino food.

 Pabasa on Palm Sunday

-Members do the choral and chant reading of the Life and Passion of Jesus Christ from designated Tagalog books in the Liturgy Room from 6AM to 10PM, with ongoing fellowship and food at the table.
+Participants chant and meditate on the Life and Passion of Jesus Christ from designated Tagalog books in the Liturgy Room from 6AM to 10PM, with ongoing fellowship and food at the table.